newaetech/cw-apiexample1/matlab/README.md

 ## Running Examples

-Again see XXXTODOXXX for full details, the following is a brief summary:
+Again see https://wiki.newae.com/MATLAB_Control_of_CW-Lite for full details, the following is a brief summary:

 To run the examples, first set your MATLAB folder to the cw-apiexample\matlab folder.
 You should then be able to run the following from your MATLAB prompt: